-BPPD has three main revenue sources: 1) Property taxes, 2) Excess Education Revenue Augmentation Fund (Excess ERAF) and 3) a Supplemental parcel tax that BPPD voters approved in 2000.
-Excess ERAF comprises 12% of the District's overall budget and is considered to be an unstable revenue source.
+BPPD has three main revenue sources: 1) Property taxes, 2) Excess Education Revenue Augmentation Fund (Excess ERAF) and 3) a Supplemental parcel tax that BPPD voters approved in

+2000.
+Excess ERAF, which comprises 12% of the District's overall budget, is considered to be an unstable revenue source.
+Furthermore, the State has taken an interest in redirecting some Excess ERAF to the State, so there is risk that Excess ERAF may not be available in future years.

 BPPD does not have a Master Plan, Strategic Plan or Capital Improvement Plan that plans for asset management and replacement, such as facility upgrade or repairs and replacement of equipment and vehicles.
 The District replaces vehicles as needed through its annual budget process and does not foresee the need for facility upgrades in the near future.
 The District does not currently have any adopted fiscal policies.